 Earning Points & Rewards

-Compared to most big-bank rewards cards, the rewards rate on the Harley-Davidson Visa Secured card—1 point per $1 spent—is pretty modest.
+Compared to most big-bank rewards cards, the rewards rate on the Harley-Davidson Visa Secured card—1 point per $1 spent—is modest.
 But it’s not bad for a credit builder card and is a big improvement over secured cards that don’t offer any rewards at all.

 There are a few secured cards that offer a more generous return, but their rewards programs may not be nearly as attractive to motorcycle enthusiasts.